-- (a) The Commission shall prepare a consolidated biennial budget request for state assistance, including state funding for Commission programs, the community colleges and Wyoming Public Television in a format determined by the Budget Division of the Department of Administration and Information. - (b) The Commission shall hold at least one public budget hearing for the community colleges, after which the consolidated budget request for state assistance shall be submitted to the governor. - (c) Requests for state appropriations to fund the regular support and operation of the community colleges shall be developed in accordance with Wyoming Statute 21-18-102 and 21-18-203, and utilize a Commission-adopted funding allocation model. - (d) Wyoming Statute 21-18-205 created a statewide community college system operations funding mechanism based upon a statewide community college system strategic planning process attaching state funding to state interests. - (i) The budget request model shall be derived from that principle, and it shallmay consist of two components: the standard budget request and the exception budget request.
-The step-by-step procedures for calculation of both types of requests are outlined in Wyoming Statute 21-18-102 and 21-18-203, and also in Section 3 of the Rules Creating and Maintaining a Funding Allocation Model. - (A) The biennial standard budget request shall be based on amounts appropriated for state aid by Wyoming Statute 21-18-102 and 21-18-203, including any external cost adjustments for fixed and variable costs, or other Budget Division adjustments to base. - (I) The allocation of the standard budget appropriation among the community colleges shall be adjusted to recognize variations in each community college district's revenue from biennium to biennium.
-The only exception to this is the variable cost funding subject to allocation in accordance with performance metrics. - (B) The biennial exception budget request may include, but shall not be limited to the following: - (I) External cost adjustments for variable cost state funding based on the Employment Cost Index for post-secondary institutions, published by the US Department of Labor-Bureau of Labor Statistics.
-The adjustments may be made for either one fiscal-year of a biennium or both fiscal-years of a biennium.
+- (a) The Commission shall prepare a consolidated biennial budget request for state assistance, including state funding for Commission programs, the community colleges and Wyoming Public Television in a format determined by the Budget Division of the Department of Administration and Information. - (b) The Commission shall hold at least one public budget hearing for the community colleges, after which the consolidated budget request for state assistance shall be submitted to the governor. - (c) Requests for state appropriations to fund the regular support and operation of the community colleges shall be developed in accordance with Wyoming Statute 21-18-102 and 21-18-203, and utilizeing a Commission-adopted funding allocation model. - (d) Wyoming Statute 21-18-205 created a statewide community college system operations funding mechanism based upon a statewide community college system strategic planning process attaching state funding to state interests. - (i) The budget request model shall be derived from that principle, and it shall consist of two components: the standard budget request and the exception budget request.
+The step-by-step procedures for calculation of both types of requests are outlined in Wyoming Statute 21-18-102 and

+21-18-203, and also in Section 3 of the Rules - Creating and Maintaining a Funding Allocation Model.

+(A) The biennial standard budget request shall be based on amounts appropriated for state aid by Wyoming Statute 21-18-102 and 21-18-203in the preceding biennium, including any external cost adjustments for fixed and variable costs, or other Budget Division adjustments to base.

+(I) The allocation of the standard budget appropriation among the community colleges shall be adjusted to recognize variations in each community college district's revenue from biennium to biennium.
+The only exception to this is the variable cost funding subject to allocation in accordance with performance metrics.

+(B) The biennial exception budget request may include, but shall not be limited to the following: